Ryougi-yukiro/MMGS/README.md

 ```

 learning rate: The default setting is 0.1, and it is usually set between 0.05 and 0.1.
 Choosing a smaller learning rate can stable and better model performance.
-objective: Regression presents our job is regression job
+objective: Regression presents our job is regression job.

 ### Others function Example
 ```R